-Launched in 2002, Glyndŵr's Way forms a satisfying circuit with the Offa’s Dyke Path and jigsaws between the holiday playgrounds of south Snowdonia and the Brecon Beacons.
+Celebrating 20 years of epic walking in 2022, Glyndŵr's Way forms a satisfying circuit with the Offa’s Dyke Path and jigsaws between the popular landscapes of southern Eryri (Snowdonia) and the Bannau Brycheiniog (Brecon Beacons).
 Despite this, most walkers haven’t caught on to this 135-mile tour through Mid Wales.
 That’s one good reason to sample a section.

 Get off the beaten track

 The Glyndŵr's Way National Trail is all about getting off the beaten track.
 Its nine-day route visits many of the sites connected with Wales' historic past.
 The trail is anchored by the trail heads of Welshpool, Knighton and Machynlleth, then midway it loops largely through rural Mid Wales.

 On the complete route, you’ll walk through rolling farmland, open moor and heather-clad hills, and discover exhilarating views of Cader Idris and Plynlimon mountains.
 There are overnight stops in small towns such as Llanidloes, but you can travel for miles and only see the occasional farmer.
-What you will see, however, are red kites, peregrine falcons and buzzards.
+What you will see, however, are red kites, peregrine falcons, buzzards and even an osprey if you are lucky.

 To halve the length of a week's walking, start or finish at Machynlleth.
 Welshpool and Knighton are on major rail lines, while other sections of the trail are accessible by bus.
 Here are three walking routes to get you started.

 Machynlleth to Llanbrynmair, 18.2 miles

 It'll take a long day, but this route is an introduction that ticks all boxes.
-The highlights include a view across the Dyfi Valley to Cadair Idris’ brooding hulk and the Berwyn Mountains that lift out of farmland ahead.
-This walk even has a pub midway along Cemmaes Road.
+The highlights include views across the Dyfi Valley to Cader Idris’ brooding hulk, and the Berwyn Mountains that lift out of farmland ahead.
+The Dovey Valley Hotel (about halfway along at Cemmaes Road) offers pub meals, but please check opening times before you set off.